 Did you know August is National Immunization Awareness Month?
-Celebrated annually, National Immunization Awareness Month raises awareness on the importance of getting vaccinated for people of all ages.
+Celebrated annually, National Immunization Awareness Month raises awareness on the importance of getting vaccinated for people 1 year or older.

 But why are vaccinations important?
 Vaccinations are administered to protect us against serious, life-threatening diseases and infections.
 But if you’re skeptical about getting vaccinated, here are answers to a few questions you may have.

 Vaccinations help your body build up an immunity to a disease, which aids in the prevention of you catching it.
 Being unable to catch a disease lessens your chances of spreading it, and eventually erasing the disease all together.

 Vaccinations are a weakened strain of the bacteria or virus, and when injected, your body detects the invaders and creates antibodies that learn the most effective means of destroying the bacteria.

 Once your body learns how to destroy the disease, your body is protected against the exposed bacteria or infection.

 What diseases do vaccinations prevent?